|Nutrition Facts (per serving)|

 Feta cheese, Greek yogurt, and basil make a tangy cheese sauce that's light but creamy.
-In this recipe, the feta cheese sauce served over warm pasta (use pasta shapes that will catch the sauce, such as small shells, macaroni, pipe rigate, or fusilli).
+In this recipe, the feta cheese sauce is served over warm pasta (use pasta shapes that will catch the sauce, such as small shells, macaroni, pipe rigate, or fusilli).
 It's also quite good poured over cooked chicken breasts or salmon.
 Ever versatile, the sauce can also be used as a salad dressing for leafy greens, beans and/or grains.

 If leftovers are refrigerated, the feta-yogurt sauce will be absorbed completely into the pasta, creating a cold pasta salad with nicely flavored pasta (but no visible sauce).
 Add chopped vegetables, cold chicken or shrimp to the cold pasta for more flavor.